 Most problems that arise in organizations are addressed in superficial ways, what some call "first-order problem-solving."
 That is, we work around the problem to accomplish our immediate objective, but do not address the root causes of the problem so as to prevent its recurrence.
 By not addressing the root cause, we encounter the same problem or same type of problem again and again, and operational performance does not improve.

 The A3 Process helps people engage in collaborative, in-depth problem-solving.
 It drives problem-solvers to address the root causes of problems which surface in day-to-day work routines.
 The A3 Process can be used for almost any situation, and our research has found that, when used properly (i.e., all of the steps are followed and completed), the chances of success improve dramatically.

-To learn more about this powerful problem-solving methodology, click the buttons on the left to learn about:
+To learn more about this powerful problem-solving methodology, click the buttons on the right to learn about:

 - The steps of the A3 process, with examples

 - The A3 Report (including a downloadable template)

 - Some of our research from a National Science Foundation grant.